 A dirty computer full of dust, debris, hair and anything else that can get jammed into the ports and the cooling fan may not run properly.
 If the cooling system cannot do its job, your computer is at risk of overheating and short-circuits.

 Luckily, it is fairly simple to keep your computer clean.
-The tools you should keep in supply are canned air, a paintbrush, a small vacuum and some spray cleaner.
+The tools you should keep in supply are canned air (or this cool electric air duster designed for computers), a paintbrush, a small vacuum and some spray cleaner.
 You can use the canned air to blow surface debris off.
 The paintbrush is useful for dislodging hair and dust in the keyboard and any ports on the side.
 Vacuum up the dust and debris and use the spray to clean external surfaces.
 Don’t spray directly on the machine, instead, lightly spray the paper towel and wipe.

 With a professional computer tune-up, the experts at Nuvera TechTrends will go a step further by cleaning the dust and debris built up inside your computer.